 I wanna raise a toast of El Dorado 15 Year Old rum for George Robinson, the head man at the Diamond Distillery in Guyana who passed away just a little while before the UK Rumfest.
 A toast was also held at the Golden Rum Barrel Awards.

-UK Rumfest – see you next year! btw can you have too much rum?
+Can you have too much rum?